|

 48. classical

-of or relating to the most highly developed stage of an earlier civilisation and its culture
+of the most highly developed stage of an early civilization

 Just as the distinction between folk and aristocracy cannot be transferred from medieval Europe to tribal Africa or classical Greece without risk of distortion, so the importing of a distinction between myth and folktale on the later European model is extremely problematic.